 For example, can it view the query string and send all such queries to the same server?
 This will allow the queries to hit the server that already has the cache for the query .If so, how wil the setup be....Please advice.

-If an iRule can fix this request, could someone please share as to how would that irule syntax look like.
+If an iRule can fix this request, Can someone please share with me as to how that iRule syntax would look like!!